SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 All of these activities involve addressing safety before a safety event becomes a concern.
 A good rule of thumb for proactive safety management activities is: to address "concerns about safety" before they become "safety concerns."

-Proactive Safety Management Relationship with KPIs
+Proactive Safety Management Relationship With KPIs

 Key performance indicators (KPIs) and leading indicators are intimately connected.
 In general, KPIs measure the output performance of a program.
 In risk management lingo, we call these lagging indicators.
 An issue is reported, and its classification is considered a KPI.